 Electricity

 Repair category 1

 Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.

-We are advised that a recent electrical safety certificate is available.
+Gas

-Gas Repair category 1 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-We are advised that a recent gas safety certificate is available.
+Repair category 1

+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.